The hyperbolic positive energy theorem: Definitions, notations and conventions

-Now, both the construction above and the definition of energy-momentum of an asymptotically hyperbolic initial data set requires choosing a coordinate system in which the metric manifestly approaches the hyperbolic metric \cite{ChHerzlich}.
+The definition of energy-momentum of an asymptotically hyperbolic manifold requires choosing a coordinate system in which the metric manifestly approaches the hyperbolic metric.
 Let us denote by $\phi$ the choice of such a coordinate system.
-In the case of spherical conformal infinity such structures can be parameterised by the conformal group of $S^{n-1}$.
-Indeed, let us denote by $\phi $ a coordinate system $(r,\theta^A)$, with $\theta^A$ parameterising $S^{n-1}$, in which $g$ takes the form
+In the case of spherical conformal infinity, which is of interest here, such structures can be parameterised by the conformal group of ${\mathbb S}^{n-1}$.
+Indeed, let us denote by $\phi $ a coordinate system $(r,\theta^A)$, with $\theta^A$ local coordinates on ${\mathbb S}^{n-1}$, in which $g$ takes the form

-with $\ringh$ being the unit round metric on $S^{n-1}$, where the asymptotics is understood by requiring the $b$-norm $|g-b|_b $ of $ g-b $ to decay to zero as one recedes to infinity.
+with $\ringh$ being the unit round metric on ${\mathbb S}^{n-1}$, where the asymptotics is understood by requiring the $b$-norm $\normp g-b\normp _b $ of $ g-b $ to decay to zero as one recedes to infinity.
 (To have a well defined energy-momentum one also needs fall-off rates, as well as derivative-decay conditions~\cite{ChHerzlich,ChNagy}, which will be implicitly assumed whenever relevant).
 If $\hat \phi $ is another such coordinate system in which